UWNetworksLab/cordova-plugin-tun2socks/README.md

 Sets a success callback on the returned promise, to be called if the VPN service gets revoked or disconnected.

+`deviceSupportsPlugin(): Promise<Boolean>;`

+Retruns true if the device runs the minimum required version for the plugin to function properly.

 ### Code Sources

 We re-use and have used as a starting point open source code from [Psiphon](https://psiphon.ca/uz@Latn/open-source.html), specifically https://github.com/mei3am/ps.